 What you came for

-So why do we have two ways to represent a structure of data, which could be represented with the help of a single data structure?
-And which one is a better way to represent data?
+So, why do we have two ways to represent a structure of data that could be represented with a single data structure?
+Which one is the better way to represent data?

-Data structures are engineered for human beings as opposed to computers.
-What I mean is data structures represent data in such a way, that it becomes intelligible to understand the relationship and accessibility between data points.
-Data structures are solely there for our understanding at a high level.
-Computers store data one after other.
-It is literally one big array.
-Even if we create a tree in our program, at the low level, the data will still be stored one after the other if the space is present.
-The accessiblity of one data point from other data point may change with each data structure, but the overall low level view of data does not change.
+Data structures are engineered for human beings rather than computers.
+What I mean is that data structures represent data in a way that makes it intelligible to understand the relationships and accessibility between data points.
+Data structures exist solely for our understanding at a high level.
+Computers store data one after another; it is literally one big array.
+Even if we create a tree in our program, at the low level, the data will still be stored sequentially if space is available.
+The accessibility of one data point from another may change with each data structure, but the overall low-level view of data does not change.

-Array and linked lists serve different purposes and in a sense overcome each others drawbacks.
+Arrays and linked lists serve different purposes and, in a sense, overcome each other's drawbacks.
 While we can use arrays in most situations, some cases require the advantages provided by linked lists.

 Creating your own linked list

-In the next sections we'll be going low level and creating our own linked lists.
-Since Rust has features and rules unique to it, our linked list will look different (on the low level) than the linked lists in languages such as C or Python.
+In the next sections, we'll delve into the low-level details and create our own linked lists.
+Since Rust has features and rules unique to it, our linked list will look different (at the low level) from the linked lists in languages such as C or Python.

 Let's dive in!